Featured Signatory Offer Details

 - 365-day accommodation available on campus from the point of becoming a registered student at Harper Adams; if we are unable to fulfill this, support is provided to find other suitable accommodation all year round.

-- Able to prioritise applications for accommodation and the type of accommodation allocated.
+- Able to prioritise applications for accommodation and the type of accommodation allocated (please do ensure when applying Harper Adams is aware of your care-leaver status).

 - Options to adapt payment plans around accommodation if required.